Who is this course for?

 Progressing from focussing we move into Drive Modes, with the primary focus (pun very much intended) being on single shot and burst mode.

 Exercise: You will explore the use of burst mode and discuss the pros and cons of this shutter mode.

 In the final lesson of the course you will be introduced to the basic principles of composition listed below.
 Each one of these will be discussed and demonstrated.
 While they are not rules to strictly adhere to they should serve as guides to follow at the outset as you increase your understanding of composition over time.

 In the Field Practice Shoot

-Our day will conclude by putting into practice all of the lessons you have learned.
+Our course will conclude by putting into practice all of the lessons you have learned.
 With your mentor you will shoot a series of photos exploring elements such as depth of field, focal length, and composition and developing a practical understanding of how these contribute to successful photography.

 What is included in the course?

 The cost for the Introduction to Photography course includes the following: